Patient Information

 Heat and cold sensitivity

-During orthodontic treatment, you may find that your teeth may be sensitive to heat and cold.
-This is caused by the movement of your teeth; it is seldom due to decay.
+During orthodontic treatment, you may find that your teeth may be sensitive to heat and cold and contact.
+This is normal and is caused by the movement of your teeth in the bone; it is seldom due to tooth decay.

 Sports Mouthguards

 All of our patients are strongly urged and expected to wear mouthguards during sports participation.
-We provide our patients with free mouthguards during orthodontic treatment and we will fit the mouthguard to your appliance.
+We provide our patients with free mouthguards during orthodontic treatment and we will fit the mouthguard to your appliances.
 It is important that your mouthguard fit properly as an improper fitting mouthguard can prohibit tooth movement or cause breakage of appliances.
+Mouthguards help in two ways:

 Musical Instruments